 It is possible to use the knowledge about symbol frequencies in k-order models to improve the compression rate when switching through escape symbols to low-order ones.
 Suppose that the whole input sequence S of the example above has been processed and that the following symbol to be encoded is c.
-The prediction $ra \to c$ is used (since ra is the current 2-order context, with K=2) and thus c is encoded with a probability of $\frac{1}{2}$ using 1 bit.
+The prediction $ra \to c$ is used (since ra is the current 2-order context, with K = 2) and thus c is encoded with a probability of $\frac{1}{2}$ using 1 bit.
 Suppose now that, instead of c, the character d follows abracadabra.
 In the context ra an escape symbol is transmitted (encoded with a $\frac{1}{2}$ probability) and PPM switches to the 1-order model.
 In this model, the prediction $a \to d$ can be used and d can be encoded with probability $\frac{1}{7}$.
-This prediction takes into account the fact that, earlier in the processing, the symbol d has followed d.
-However the fact that d was seen before followed by d implies that the current symbol cannot be d.
-In fact, if it were followed by d, PPM would not have switched to the 1-order model and would have used the longest context d.
-The decoder can so d would expressed the case of an d followed by d.
-This reduces the frequency count of the group d by one and the character d could thus be encoded with probability d.
+This prediction takes into account the fact that, earlier in the processing, the symbol d has followed a.
+However the fact that ra was seen before followed by c implies that the current symbol cannot be c.
+In fact, if it were followed by c, PPM would not have switched to the 1-order model and would have used the longest context ra.
+The decoder can so exclude the case of an a followed by a c.
+This reduces the frequency count of the group $a \to b$ y one and the character d could thus be encoded with probability $\frac{1}{6}$.